CSC231-WCU/csc231/index.md

 > - **Phone**: 610-436-2595
 {: .prereq}

-> ## CWest Chester University’s COVID-19 Classroom Protection Requirements
+> ## West Chester University’s COVID-19 Classroom Protection Requirements
 >
 > We, as a community of educators and learners, should work together to create a culture that
 > protects our most precious resource: each other.
 As such, it is the expectation of all members of